kgunel/Black-Scholes/README.md

 Contact Info: kgunel@adu.edu.tr

-This study has been accepted for publication in <b>Computatitonal Economics</b> (SCIE, 1.317 IF) It was published online first.
+This study has been accepted for publication in <b>Computatitonal Economics</b> (SCIE, 1.876 IF in 2020) It was published online first.
 You can access via Springer Nature SharedIt from the link: rdcu.be/caMp1.
 If used it, please cite as

 Eskiizmirliler, S., Günel, K. & Polat, R. On the Solution of the Black–Scholes Equation Using Feed-Forward Neural Networks.
-Comput Econ (2020). https://doi.org/10.1007/s10614-020-10070-w.
+Comput Econ, 58, pages 915–941 (2021). https://doi.org/10.1007/s10614-020-10070-w.
 The software is available on GitHub codebase: https://github.com/kgunel/Black-Scholes.